 Where are all my brownie fans?
 If you’re like me, they’re your go-to treat when you’re craving something deeply rich and chocolatey.
 Give me cosmic brownies, German chocolate brownies, or Oreo brownies and I’m in heaven!

 Sure, you can make brownies from scratch, but maybe you don’t have time this week.
-So, you decide to make them from a boxed mix except you only have a box of chocolate cake mix in your cupboard.
+So, you decide to make brownies from a boxed mix except you already made brownie mix cookies and now only have a box of chocolate cake mix in your cupboard.
 Does this mean no brownies for you?

 No!
 It just means it’s time to whip up this recipe for cake mix brownies.
 Did you know you can make other things with a boxed mix besides cake?
 I use it all the time to make cake mix cookies, cookie bars, chocolate cupcakes, and my favorite chocolate dump cake!